 Can you cast your rod without any danger?
 If so, after exploring the lake and finding the perfect spot where fish is most likely to bite (ideally while trolling), you are now ready for action.
 You can then decide if you would like to let your boat slowly drift away, while repositioning yourself if need be, or if you would prefer to drop the anchor.

 With young children

 The repeated movements needed for spin fishing are more difficult for younger children.
 To make fishing more enjoyable for them, position yourselves at a promising spot and show them the dead sticking technique (fishing without movement).
 While they use this technique, you can try spin fishing as described above.

-Find all the details on this technique and tips for setting up your line in the ABC de la pêche (PDF) (in French only), produced by the SÉPAQ.
+Find all the details about this technique and basic tips for setting up your line in these two must-see guides produced by the Sépaq: